MenaWANG/Fun/README.md

 # Fun
 My very first project here!
-i am trying to edit this file~
+I am very looking forward to working on it!